 Bernard: [laughs] And I love that.

-RF: You sing mostly rock ‘n roll with those guys, but a look at any other part of your career reveals a list of musical interests that could make someone dizzy.
+Robert: You sing mostly rock ‘n roll with those guys, but a look at any other part of your career reveals an exhaustive list of musical interests.
 Rock, Metal, Blues, Soul, Reggae, Funk, Jazz, etc. When you record or perform a genre of music, it sounds like you belong there.
 Is there anything in your background that explains this?

 Bernard: When I started singing and had my first big single (1983’s ‘Don’t Make Me Wait’, with the Peech Boys) I was introduced to (bassist and producer) Bill Laswell.
 Bill opened my head up!
 He introduced me to music that I would have never come across if I hadn’t met him.
 I spent a lot of hours listening to all kinds of music with that man.
 He had a lot to do with my musical education.

-RF: When I was young, the songs that attracted me tended to be upbeat, and most of them were sung by black artists: ‘Off The Wall’ by Michael Jackson, ‘Stomp’ by the Johnson Brothers, ‘Lady (You Bring Me Up)’ by the Commodores, ‘September’ by Earth Wind & Fire, ‘Celebration’ by Kool & The Gang, etc. But one of my favorites from that mix was elusive, because I never heard it on the radio.
+Robert: When I was young, the songs that attracted me tended to be upbeat, and most of them were sung by black artists: ‘Off The Wall’ by Michael Jackson, ‘Stomp’ by the Johnson Brothers, ‘September’ by Earth Wind & Fire, etc. But one of my favorites from that mix was elusive, because I never heard it on the radio.
 I only heard it on a cassette my grade school classmate would play on his boombox, and neither of us knew who was performing it!
 It was called ‘Life Is Something Special’, which I now know was recorded by the Peech Boys, and written and sung by you.

 Bernard: Wow, you just blew me away with that.
 To this day, that song is one of my favorite things that I have ever written or performed.
 And it’s funny because not too long ago, I ran into someone who told me how that song pulled them through a really bad time.
 Even today, my daughters, who are in their 20’s and living in New York, tell me, ‘Dad, that song of yours was on the radio again today.’
 It means a lot to me, and I’m very proud of it.

-RF: Right around that period, you also had a big performance scene in a major motion picture, ‘Beat Street’, thanks to none other than Harry Belafonte.
-How did that happen?
+Robert: Right around that period, you also had a big performance scene in a major motion picture, ‘Beat Street’, thanks to Harry Belafonte.
+How did that come about?

 Bernard: They originally called me to do a duet with someone, and it was not working out very well.
 Harry was the director, and he pulled me aside one day, and we went for a walk around the set of the movie.
 He said, ‘Mr. Fowler, there’s a different song that I want you to sing.’
 At the same time, he was also telling me, ‘Mr. Fowler, you would be a great actor.’
 He told me that often.